 ER Nurse, Virtua Our Lady of Lourdes Hospital & Thomas Jefferson Hospital

-"I think being a young, African American female nurse, especially within the inner city, is what keeps me going.
-Just seeing firsthand how my voice can truly impact others and I can approach them in a way that is tangible and allows people to then get a better grasp of their own personal health.
-I think that people that come to you in the ER with their most vulnerable states and I think it's a genuine honor to be able to see people in that light and give them compassion and then see that either rewarded it through a conversation or like physically see the improvement of a patient.
-So, that makes it kind of all worthwhile and kind of keeps me coming back because some days are definitely tough."
+"I think being a young, African-American female nurse, especially within the inner city, is what keeps me going — just seeing firsthand how my voice can truly impact others, and I can approach them in a way that is tangible and allows people to then get a better grasp of their own personal health.
+People come to you in the ER in their most vulnerable states, and I think it's a genuine honor to be able to see people in that light and give them compassion, and then see that either rewarded through a conversation or physically see the improvement of a patient.
+So, that makes it all worthwhile and kind of keeps me coming back, because some days are definitely tough."

 Steve Bocchese ‘09, ‘11

 Vascular Surgery Nurse Practitioner, Thomas Jefferson University Hospital

 "The core values of the Sisters of Mercy are present in my work as a nurse.
 Nurses care for patients holistically, including their spiritual needs.
 Nurses work as a team.
 Building a community among nurses is important for us and others.
 If I took one value away from GMercyU, it was service.
 I have shaped my career on serving others as a nurse.
 And finally, social justice is rooted in my practice.
 We care for the 'tired, poor, and huddled masses' without judgment because it is our duty and our vocation."

 Registered Nurse in the Intensive Care Unit, Einstein Medical Center Montgomery